-The requirements for all Associate in Arts and Associate in Science degrees include a minimum of 64 semester hours with a "C" (2.00) average.
+The requirements for all Associate in Arts and Associate in Science degrees include a minimum of 64 semester hours with a "C" (2.00) average and with a minimum grade of "C" in each competency requirement (see below).
 At least (58) of the hours used toward graduation must be in courses carrying two or more semester hours credit.

 Courses may be repeated for credit at Louisburg College.
 Repeated courses are indicated on student transcripts.
 Grade point averages are calculated using only the higher grade on a repeated course and no new hours attempted are added.
-The grade point average includes all work attempted, with the exception of developmental courses.
+The grade point average includes all work attempted, with the exception of developmental courses